Aaron-Cunningham/Page-Rank-Algorithm/Optimization_steps.md

 ## Out degree
 In the distribution method, I used the method ```out_degree(x)``` which is a part of the networkx library.
 Originally I was calculating the out degree of ```node_prob[node]``` with ```len(graObj[node])``` but since I was using the networkx library I thought it was a good idea to implement the out_degree method as I had access to it.
-I did notice a change when implementing this by 0.01 of a second.
+Not only did this improve the speed of my algorithm, but I also thought it was easier to read and understand my code.
+This implementation saved 0.01 seconds on the distribution method.